 SSAE 16 and SAS 70 have both been used extensively in the auditing world.
 SAS 70, or Statement on Auditing Standards No. 70, has been around since 1992.
-Even though SAS 70 is a US auditing standard, it has gradually become the framework for service organizations located anywhere from Canada to the Far East, and from Argentina to Australia.
-As things are constantly changing, SAS 70 needed to be refreshed.
+Even though SAS 70 is a US auditing standard, it has gradually become the framework for service organizations and companies located anywhere from Canada to the Far East, and from Argentina to Australia.
+As things are constantly changing, SAS 70 processes need to be refreshed.
 Therefore, in 2010 SSAE 16 was born.

 What is SSAE 16?